The Violence Against Women Act and Indian Child Welfare Act Training

 Your one stop shop for all things training

-This course is approved by the Minnesota Continuing Legal Education for 13 credits (including 2 Elimination of Bias credits and 2 Ethics credits).
+This course is approved by the Minnesota Board of Continuing Legal Education for 10.50 credits (standard).

 Social Workers who intend on receiving CEUs must